Recipe by Mona Johnson & Jaret Foster, Tournant

 Add 1 ½ cups of caramelized fruit and pumpkin to the center of batter.
 Replace lid, nestle into medium hot coals, scoop a thin layer of coals on top and allow to cook undisturbed for 5 minutes.

-Using a lid lifter or gloves, remove lid to view inside.
+Using a lid lifter or open fire gloves, remove lid to view inside.
 The Dutch baby should set in the center, puffed and golden around the edges.
 If not, replace the lid, move to a cooler spot with fewer coals underneath (so as not to scorch bottom) and scoop more coals on top, checking intermittently until batter is set and edges are puffed and golden.

 Mix bourbon into maple syrup (if desired) and drizzle over the hot Dutch baby.